-Throughout a student’s time at West Nottingham, they will be exposed to opportunities that will bring about self-awareness when deciding a future path.
-Through trips, college tours, discussions, games, role-playing, seminars, and workshops, students will learn skills for life and create strong college resumes that set them apart.
-West Nottingham students know what college is about, what they are looking for, and the tools they can use to find success.
-All students receive individualized college guidance and course advising, not losing sight on the students’ future goals.
+Throughout our students’ time at WNA they are exposed to opportunities that will bring about a self-awareness that is imperative for designing their future paths.
+Through trips, college tours, discussions, games, role-playing, seminars, and workshops students learn skills that prepare them for their pathways to college.
+Our students are creating strong college resumes that set them apart!
+All students receive academic advising and college guidance steered toward the students’ future goals.

-College counseling begins in 9th grade and has one main focus: excellent endeavors for a successful future.
-We aim to make the college process just that, and one that is best unfolded throughout high school, not treated as an afterthought and rushed in one’s senior year.
+Throughout students’ education at WNA, they will be part of the four-year college counseling plan.
+All contact has one main focus – Excellent endeavors for a successful future!
+We aim to make the college process one that unfolds throughout high school, not treated as an afterthought rushed through one’s senior year.

 Students are introduced to college counselling at WNA during our unique Nottingham Open.
 We play a game to show them the importance of not only earning good grades, but also participating in numerous school activities, and creating relationships.
 We Introduce Naviance and allow each student to sign in and explore the platform.
 Freshmen also take a personality assessment on the platform.

 After our spring break, freshmen prepare for the college trip to University of Maryland, College Park and Goucher College.
 We also discuss summer plans and courses for their sophomore year.